2021 SEA Games: Decision

 In July 2018, Vietnam selected Hanoi as the host city for the 31st Southeast Asian Games (SEA Games 31) and the 11th ASEAN Para Games.
 Prime Minister Nguyen Xuan Phuc officially approved the decision in November 2019.
-SEA Games 31 will take place from November 21 to December 2, 2021, and the 11th ASEAN Para Games will take place in late December 2021.
-Vietnam Television (VTV) and the Voice of Vietnam (VOV) will broadcast live the Opening Ceremony, Closing Ceremony and the competition days.
+SEA Games 31 would take place from November 21 to December 2, 2021, and the 11th ASEAN Para Games would take place in late December 2021.
+Vietnam Television (VTV) and the Voice of Vietnam (VOV) would broadcast live the Opening Ceremony, Closing Ceremony and the competition days.

 Postponement

 SEA Games 31 was originally scheduled to be held from November 21 to December 2, 2021.
 However, on June 9, 2021, the Vietnam Olympic Committee proposed that the SEA Games 31 be held in July 2022 due to the increasing number of COVID-19 cases in the country.
 Myanmar and host Vietnam supported the proposal, while Laos was neutral, and Brunei, Cambodia, Indonesia, Malaysia, Thailand, Philippines, Singapore, and East Timor all opposed it.
 On June 24, during a virtual meeting of the Southeast Asian Games Federation (SEAGF), one of the proposals considered was to postpone the SEA Games 31 to April or May 2022.

 On the afternoon of July 8, during the regular press conference of the Ministry of Foreign Affairs of Vietnam, spokesperson Le Thi Thu Hang confirmed that SEA Games 31 will be postponed to a more suitable time.
 This was also approved at the SEAGF virtual meeting with the Olympic Committees of the member countries held on the same day, and received the absolute support of the countries.
-Since then, Vietnam has not yet given a clear answer on the time to organize SEA Games 31, and SEAGF has given Vietnam a deadline of October 2021 to make its decision, otherwise the event will be canceled.
 In another development, the Government and the Politburo of the Central Committee of the Communist Party of Vietnam have agreed with the proposal of the Ministry of Culture, Sports and Tourism, the Organizing Committee of SEA Games 31 to postpone the organization of SEA Games to the second quarter of 2022, but will not host the 11th ASEAN Para Games in Hanoi.

 The final decision was made in early November 2021, stating that the rescheduled SEA Games 31 will be held from May 12 to 23, 2022.